HeySkidee/practice/README.md

 find reasons to live. not excuses to die.

-I wanna be rich so that i can take my girl to japan and travel the whole country.
+I wanna be rich so that i can take my girl to japan and travel the whole country. not just japan but so many diff cool countries.

+finna put my bitch in my srt, do dougnuts and make her scream xD